muratk3n/thirdwave/en/README.md

 "mo ppl no mo problems" perpetuating junk.
-Esp watch for Tom Friedman like glib jagoffs, pop philosop journos who fashion themselves "thinkers" but merely are adept at slapping catchy book titles on things trickling down from upstream.
+Esp watch for Tom Friedman like glib jagoffs, pop philosop journos who fashion themselves "thinkers" but merely are adept at slapping catchy book titles on stuff trickling down.
 Then, anyone who is able to question the base assumptions of the measures in research, needs to do so.
 Quash this shit at its source.

 ---